GoogleCloudPlatform/functions-framework-dotnet/README.md

 Once the server is running, browse to http://localhost:8080 to invoke the function.
 Press Ctrl-C in the console to stop the server.

+> **Note:**
+> Visual Studio supports using .NET Core CLI templates from version
+> 16.8.0 onwards.
+In some versions (including 16.8.0) you first need
+> to enable the feature under Tools / Options / Preview Features /
+> "Show all .NET Core templates in the New project dialog".
+You will
+> need to restart Visual Studio after enabling this feature.

 ### Quickstart: Build a Deployable Container

 Here is how to build and run a deployable container on your local machine.